^

 • Chocolate and cocoa.

-Reviews of the diet for epilepsy
+Reviews of diet for epilepsy

-• avoid bright and flickering light sources;
+• Bright and flickering light sources should be avoided;

 You are reporting a typo in the following text: